rweldzius/PSC7000_F2024/README.md

 Villanova has an enterprise site license for Microsoft’s Copilot chat application, which is built off of Open A.I.
 Copilot is available to all faculty, staff, and students [here](https://copilot.microsoft.com).

+Class time and location: Mondays, 7:30-9:30pm in Bartley 126.

 [Back to ToC](#table-of-contents)

 ## Required Applications